Give2Peer/g2p-server-symfony/README.md

 There's only one Give2Peer Symfony2 Bundle for now.
-There's no need for many right now, and it will make refactoring to an API framework such as https://github.com/api-platform/api-platform easier.
+There's no need for many right now, and it will make refactoring to an API framework such as https://github.com/api-platform/api-platform easier if want to.

 See [the bundle's README](src/Give2Peer/Give2PeerBundle/README.md).